observation/euring/README.md

 - EURING – The European Union for Bird Ringing (2020).
 The EURING Exchange Code 2020.
 Helsinki, Finland ISBN 978-952-94-4399-4
 - EURING – The European Union for Bird Ringing (2020).
 The EURING Exchange Code 2020.
 On-line Code Tables.
 Thetford, U.K. URL https://www.euring.org/data-and-codes/euring-codes

-## Attribution
+## Acknowledgements

 This library is maintained and open-sourced by [Observation.org](https://observation.org).
-It originated as part of the RingBase project at [Zostera](https://zostera.nl).
+It was originally developed as part of the RingBase project at [Zostera](https://zostera.nl).
 Many thanks to Zostera for the original development work.